-A quality, well-balanced commercial dog food is one of the best and easiest ways to give your Peke-a-Tese their daily nutrition.
-Look for food designed for small breeds that have organic, whole food ingredients — lean animal proteins, vegetables, and fruits, yum yum!
+A high-quality, well-balanced commercial dog food is one of the best ways to give your Peke-a-Tese their daily nutrition.
+Look for food designed for small breeds with lean animal proteins, vegetables, and essential vitamins and minerals.

 For the little Peke-a-Tese, any extra weight could seriously damage their health.
-Check with your dog’s vet about food portion sizes to ensure that your fuzzy friend is getting the right amount.
+Check with your dog’s vet about food portion sizes to ensure your pup gets the right amount.

-While these little lapdogs don’t need much in the way of exercise, we recommend taking your Peke-a-Tese out for at least one walk a day.
+While these little lapdogs don’t need much exercise, we recommend taking your Peke-a-Tese for at least one walk a day.
 Peke-a-Tese are sensitive to heat (they can even sunburn!), so avoid outdoor exercise during the heat of the day.

-When it comes to training, Peke-a-Tese dogs are often less eager to please and more eager to be pleased!
-They inherit quite a bit of stubbornness from the Pekingese, and this can make training frustrating for a new dog owner.
+Regarding training, Peke-a-Tese dogs are often less eager to please and more eager to be pleased!
+They inherit quite a bit of stubbornness from the Pekingese, which can make training frustrating for a new dog owner.

 On the upside, they are small and manageable enough that serious training is unnecessary.
 However, teaching your Peke-a-Tese their place in the family structure and how to follow directions can still be useful and enriching to your relationship.

-Training a Peke-a-Tese should be approached with a firm, but gentle attitude.
-They respond well to positive reinforcement, but you’ll need plenty of patience too.
-If you have trouble communicating, consider searching out a professional dog trainer that can work hands-on with you and your pup.
+Training a Peke-a-Tese should be approached with a firm but gentle attitude.
+They respond well to positive reinforcement, but you’ll need plenty of patience.
+If you have trouble communicating, consider searching out a professional dog trainer who can work hands-on with you and your pup.

-Both the Maltese and the Pekingese pass on long, silky, and exceptionally fast-growing fur to this noble little hybrid.
+The Maltese and the Pekingese pass on long, silky, and fast-growing fur to this noble little hybrid.
 Peke-a-Tese are low to moderate shedders and need daily grooming to keep their fur tangle-free.

 These dogs also need regular hair trims.
-If you prefer the short coat and less daily grooming, you’ll need to trim their fur at least once a week.
-And if you let their coat stay long you will need to brush daily as well as trim every few weeks.
+If you prefer the short coat and less daily grooming, you must trim their fur at least once a week.
+If you let their coat stay long, you will need to brush them daily and trim them every few weeks.

-Peke-a-Tese have long fur around their eyes, so you will either need to keep their faces trimmed in particular or tie their hair up in little bows of topknots.
-Not only will these hairdos let your Peke-a-Tese see better, but they’ll look darn cute too!
+Peke-a-Tese have long fur around their eyes, so you will need to keep their faces trimmed or tie their hair up in little bows of topknots.
+Not only will these hairdos let your Peke-a-Tese see better, but they’ll look cute, too!

 Male vs Female

-Male Peke-a-Tese run just a little bit larger and are somewhat more likely to behave in sexually aggressive manners — for example, humping or mounting and excessive territory marking.
+The Male Peke-a-Tese is a little bit larger and is somewhat more likely to behave in sexually aggressive manners, like humping or mounting and excessive territory marking.

-Female Peke-a-Tese are of a more delicate build and are often more haughty or reserved.
+Female Peke-a-Tese have a more delicate build and are often more reserved.